In the U.S. alone, we conduct an average of 12 billion web searches each month. Some of these search queries are conducted by your ideal customers.

 Consequently, trying to rank for head keywords with buying intent is like trying to outrun your own shadow.
 It’s difficult at best – more likely impossible.

-These trends aren’t going away.
-It’s not like Google’s just wants to see how it goes.
+These SEO trends aren’t going away.
+It’s not like Google just wants to see how it goes.
 These changes are here to stay.
-Your choices are to keep doing what you’re doing or learn to adapt.
+Your choices are to keep doing what you’re doing or learn to adapt your SEO campaigns to fit this new artificial intelligence.

-It’s the same for virtually every keyword – either content pages or top shopping sites are at the top of the results.
+It’s the same for virtually every keyword – either content pages or top shopping sites are at the top of the search engine results.

 For instance, a search for “top hybrid bikes” yields similar results.
 A few years back, that keyword would have produced results including a comparison table of some sort.
 But today, the #1 result is a well-written article;

 Is it still possible to rank highly for exact keywords?
-For example, when you place your main keyword in the title of your content, does it work?
+For example, when you place your main keyword in the title of your content or meta description, does it work?
 Yes, but there’s a catch.

-The fact that you placed the keyword in the headline isn’t the determining factor it used to be.
+The fact that you placed the keyword in the headline or meta description isn’t the determining factor it used to be.
 The overall user experience that your web page creates is what counts.

 Let me show you an example, using a keyword that we use all the time: “write content headlines.”

-You may think that Google will rank content pages with the exact keyword in the title tag higher than other pages, but the top 10 results tell a different story:
+You may think that a search engine like Google will rank content pages with the exact keyword in the title tag higher than other pages, but the top 10 search results tell a different story:

 Do you see exactly why targeting a particular keyword and hoping to rank highly for it is no longer the best SEO strategy?